 Micro influencers are usually the beginner level of influencers.
 They have followers ranging from 1000-10,000 followers and sometimes, with a very high level of engagement.

-The good thing with micro influencers is not in their reach or the number of followers but in the dedication and the trust they have been able to build with their brand.
+The advantage of working with micro influencers is not in their reach or the number of followers but in the dedication and the trust they have been able to build with their brand.
 This is what usually attracts partnerships from brands.

 Also, these kind of influencers can be suitable for different kinds of brands especially businesses with a lean budget.